kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 ###### Does enabling the feature change any default behavior?

-No. Gang scheduling is triggerred purely via existence of Workload objects and those are not yet created automatically behind the scenes.
+No. Gang scheduling is triggered purely via existence of `Workload` and `PodGroup` objects and those are not yet created automatically behind the scenes.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.
-The GangScheduling features gate need to be switched off to disabled gang scheduling functionality.
+The `GangScheduling` features gate need to be switched off to disabled gang scheduling functionality.
-If additionally, the API changes need to be disabled, the GenericWorkload feature gate needs to also be disabled.
+If additionally, the API changes and admission need to be disabled, the `GenericWorkload` feature gate needs to also be disabled.
 However, the content of `spec.schedulingGroup` fields in Pod objects will not be cleared, as well as the existing Workload objects will not be deleted.

 ###### What happens if we reenable the feature if it was previously rolled back?